- Publius Cornelius Scipio wins a decisive victory over Hannibal at the Battle of Zama;

 Hannibal was busy forming a new army at Hadrumetum.
 The Carthaginian general had plenty of infantry, but was relatively short on cavalry.
 He therefore sent a message to one Tychaios, a relative of King Syphax, to provide him with extra horsemen.
 2.000 Numidian troopers joined the Carthaginian ranks.
 Hannibal’s new army was basically made up of three separate armies.
 The first part comprised what were probably the survivors of Mago’s botched Ligurian campaign: Ligurians, Celts, soldiers from the Balearic Islands and Mauretanians.
 The second part was made up of recently levied African troops and Carthaginian citizens.
 Citizens were rarely used to fight Carthage’s wars, but these were clearly times of need.
 The third and most important part of Hannibal’s army was his veteran army from Italy.
 These three parts had not yet fought any battle together and the men were complete strangers to one another.
 Hannibal had to take that into account while devising his battle plan.

 Scipio was still furious that the Carthaginians had violated the truce and no longer accepted the voluntary surrender of African cities.
 They were all stormed and the inhabitants were sold as slaves.
 The desperate Carthaginians now urged Hannibal to leave Hadrumetum and stop the Romans.
 Hannibal decided to comply.
-He marched his army to Zama, which was located a five days march west of Carthage.
+He marched his army to Zama, which was located a five days march southwest of Carthage.
 He sent out three men to spy on the Roman camp, but these were taken prisoner by the Romans.
 To their utter surprise, Scipio ordered a tribune to show them around in the camp and instructed the spies to tell Hannibal about everything that they saw.
 The next day, Masinissa arrived with 6.000 infantry and 4.000 cavalry.
 Scipio now broke camp and moved to a new location near the town of Naraggara.
 Although the ensuing battle is known throughout the world as the Battle of Zama, it was actually fought here, at Naraggara.

 Hannibal had sent an invitation to Scipio to meet before the battle and if our sources are correct, the Roman commander did not decline.
 The two greatest generals of the Second Punic War met at a location between the two camps.
 Hannibal and Scipio were only accompanied by an interpreter.
 Although both spoke excellent Greek, they apparently preferred to negotiate in their mother tongue, Hannibal in Punic and Scipio in Latin.
 No agreement was reached.
 The next day, on 19 October of this year, the two armies would fight the decisive battle of the war.